Do you want to start your consulting firm? Tired of working hard for the boss and not getting the credit or money you deserve?

 But what separates a great consultant from a terrible consultant is a passion and drive for excellence.
 And–oh yes–a great consultant should be knowledgeable about the topic in which he or she is advising.

-In 2017, almost anyone can be a consultant, if they have knowledge and drive.
+These days, almost anyone can be a consultant, if they have knowledge and drive.
+In fact, you can train to become a business coach and get certified check out these coaching courses

 All you will need to find is what your specific talent is.